Braid (hairstyle)

 Braids (also referred to as plaits) are a complex hairstyle formed by interlacing three or more strands of hair.
-Braiding has been used to style and ornament human and animal hair for thousands of years in various cultures around the world.
+Braiding has never been specific to any one part of the world, ethnic type, hair type or culture, but has been used to style and ornament human and animal hair for thousands of years world-wide in various cultures around the world.

 The simplest and most common version is a flat, solid, three-stranded structure.
 More complex patterns can be constructed from an arbitrary number of strands to create a wider range of structures (such as a fishtail braid, a five-stranded braid, rope braid, a French braid and a waterfall braid).
 The structure is usually long and narrow with each component strand functionally equivalent in zigzagging forward through the overlapping mass of the others.
 Structurally, hair braiding can be compared with the process of weaving, which usually involves two separate perpendicular groups of strands (warp and weft).

 History

-The oldest known reproduction of hair braiding may go back about 30,000 years: the Venus of Willendorf, now known in academia as the Woman of Willendorf, is a female figurine estimated to have been made between about 28,000 and 25,000 BCE.
+The oldest known reproduction of hair braiding may go back about 30,000 years in Europe: the Venus of Willendorf in Austria, now known in academia as the Woman of Willendorf, is a female figurine estimated to have been made between about 28,000 and 25,000 BCE.
 It has been disputed whether or not she wears braided hair or some sort of a woven basket on her head.

-The Venus of Brassempouy is estimated to be about 25,000 years old and ostensibly shows a braided hairstyle.
+The Venus of Brassempouy in France is estimated to be about 25,000 years old and ostensibly shows a braided hairstyle.

-Another sample of a different origin was traced back to a burial site called Saqqara located on the Nile River, during the first dynasty of Pharaoh Menes, although the Venus’ of Brassempouy and Willendorf predate these examples by some 25,000-30,000 years.
+Another sample of a different origin was traced back to a burial site called Saqqara located on the Nile River, during the first dynasty of Pharaoh Menes, and even earlier depictions from pre dynastic Mesopotamia dating to 5th and 4th millennium BC, although the Venus' of Brassempouy and Willendorf predate these examples by some 25,000-30,000 years.